kubeflow/examples/e2e/README.md

 ### Deploying Argo

-Argo is a workflow system used ot automate workloads on Kubernetes.
+Argo is a workflow system used to automate workloads on Kubernetes.

 ```
 NAMESPACE=tfworkflow